 When the same test was performed with sucrose solutions, no difference was reported between the perceived sweetness of each sample size.
 The researchers concluded therefore that the main driver of this change in perception is the buffering capacity in saliva.

 In the Science of Quality, R. Cappuccio references this study in relation to espresso tasting.
-He advisers tasters to consume at least 10 ml to 15 ml of espresso with each sip to avoid the buffering effects.
+He advises tasters to consume at least 10 ml to 15 ml of espresso with each sip to avoid the buffering effects.

 ‘A sip of some 10–15 ml of coffee should be taken.
 Salivary-induced changes in pH of sour taste stimuli affect taste perception, and therefore smaller volumes of espresso would be perceived as less sour than larger volumes.
 Saliva induces an increase of solution pH, and a small quantity (4 ml) can be totally buffered by saliva, thus distorting the perception of acidity.’
 (R. Cappuccio, 2005)